madis/sandy/surf/README.md

 permalink: /surf/
 ---

+El Salvador has become since a couple of decades ago a destination for surfing, we have the best waves in Central America with the perfect climate for surfing in a simple swimsuit, we have hosted and participated in various world surfing competitions.

+If you have never surfed, it is no excuse not to try, in |El Salvador beaches there are surf schools who invite you and encourage you to practice this sport, where for a minimal price you can have at your disposal a coach, a board, a rash, sunscreen and some offer you a video section and even a whole surf camp.

 <video src="/assets/mp4/surf/surf-sunset.mp4" autoplay />

-Since a couple of decades ago El Salvador has become a destination for surfing, we have the best waves in Central America, the perfect weather for surfing in a simple swimsuit, and we have hosted and participated in different international surfing competitions.
-If you have never surfed, there is no excuse not to try, in these beaches there are surf schools that invite you and encourage you to practice this sport, where for a reasonable price you can have a coach, board, rash, sunscreen and some schools even they offer you a video session and an entire surf camp.

 {% include contact-form.html %}